open-mmlab/mmengine/docs/en/advanced_tutorials/data_element.md

 ### LabelData

-[`LabelData`](mmengine.structures.LabelData) is mainly used to encapsulate label datas such as classiciation labels, predicted text labels, etc. `LabelData` has no limitations to `data`, and it provides two extra features: `onehot` transformation and `index` transformation.
+[`LabelData`](mmengine.structures.LabelData) is mainly used to encapsulate label data such as classiciation labels, predicted text labels, etc. `LabelData` has no limitations to `data`, and it provides two extra features: `onehot` transformation and `index` transformation.

 ```python
 from mmengine.structures import LabelData